 Having an attitude of gratitude is essential to leading a good life.
 That's why I make a list every morning of things that I am thankful for.
 This morning's list was the names of the attendees of tonight's dinner.
 I'm so glad that all of you could make it.
 Some traveled thousands of miles and some just walked a few hundred feet.
 Either way, I am so happy to have you here to share in the spirit of Thanksgiving.
 Although having everyone share their gratitude lists with the group would have us eating dessert on Christmas Day, I invite you to share with your neighbor and introduce yourselves to anyone around you that you don't know.
 Today, we are all family, and whether we are related to each other or not, we can certainly relate to each other.
 Cheers.

-Autumn Thoughts Example
+Autumn Thoughts Toast

 Thank you all for joining us.
 It's been a long year, but it's been a great one, evidenced by just how many of us are here sharing a table.
 As we enjoy the feast of Thanksgiving, I invite each one of you to think of all the things you are grateful for: be it the crisp autumn leaves, your winning fantasy football team, or the look of wonder in Austin's face as he eyes the pumpkin pie.
 Try to remember just how fortunate we all are to be together on this special day.
 It's not often that we all are under one roof and I cannot state enough what a blessing that is for me.
 Cheers.

-When to Toast
+When to Give a Thanksgiving Toast

 When to plan the toast is truly up to the host and speaker.
-Ideally, the toast is delivered just before dinner is served or just after the meal has ended, either before or after dessert.
+Ideally, the toast is delivered just before Thanksgiving dinner is served or just after the meal has ended, either before or after dessert.
 The speaker should signal the toast by tapping a glass with his or her knife.
 If this is your first time hosting Thanksgiving, you may want to give a head's up to guests to expect a toast so that no one jumps the gun on helping themselves to a plate.

 Don't Forget to Raise Your Glass

 Some people get so nervous making their speeches that they forget to actually make their toast.
 Make sure you ready everyone with drinks beforehand.
-Champagne and wine are commonly served drinks during toasts.
+Champagne and wine paired with Thanksgiving foods are commonly served drinks during toasts.
 However, some guests may prefer mixed drinks or non-alcoholic drinks.
 Make sure everyone has a glass to raise, even if it's just filled with water.
 No one likes to be left out of this special moment.